coder/docs/environments/personalization.md

 We recommend configuring a dotfiles repo (which Coder then clones to your home directory) to ensure that your preferences are applied whenever your Environment turns on or you create a new Environment.

+At startup, Coder clones this repository into `~/dotfiles`.
+If an executable `~/dotfiles/install.sh` is present, it is executed.
+If not, all dot-prefixed files are symlinked into your home directory.

 Read more about dotfiles repos [here](http://dotfiles.github.io/).